rafael2k/stdiotelnetd/README.md

 through as needed) having both `stdin`/`stdout` of this program redirected to any telnet client connected.
-Note that only one instance of the program will ever be spawned, hence all of the connected clients will be seeing the same content, effectively being able to observe what the others are typing.
+Note that only one instance of the program will ever be spawned, hence all of the connected clients will be seeing the same content, effectively being able to observe the effects of the other connected users actions (namely, if the spawned program responds with echo, all the users will be seeing what the others are typing).

 ## Usage guidelines